-One of the best ways of safeguarding your home water supply is to regularly inspect the water because potentially harmful contaminants often make their presence known through discoloration or unfamiliar odors and tastes.
+One of the best ways of safeguarding your home water supply is to inspect the water regularly because potentially harmful contaminants often make their presence known through discoloration or unfamiliar odors and tastes.
 If the water coming out of your faucets appears gray, for example, it is important to address the issue quickly to avoid putting your family at risk of exposure to contaminants.

-Air in Water
+Air in Water Supply

 Excess amounts of air in your home's water supply can given water a white, gray or milky appearance as it comes out of the faucet.
 To confirm whether this is the case, listen for any knocking or banging sounds in your plumbing when you use water appliances, another indication of air in the water.
 Another test is to pour a glass of water and let it sit in the refrigerator to see whether the air dissipates and the gray or hazy appearance goes away on its own.

 Scale deposits generally appear as white or gray particles in the water, so inspect the water closely to see whether the gray color is a result of small gray particles floating in the water.
-If water hardness scale is indeed the cause of the problem, you might need to install a residential water softener to remove the hardness minerals.
+If hard water scale is indeed the cause of the problem, you might need to install a residential water softener to remove the minerals.

 The sulfur bacteria itself is usually not harmful in the water supply, but the presence of sulfur bacteria almost always indicates the presence of high levels of sulfur and hydrogen sulfide in your water supply, which can be harmful in high concentrations and can impart an unpleasant odor and taste to the water.

-Gray colors could also be the result of fungal growth.
-Fungi that produce gray slime are typically not present in the water supply but are prevalent inside your home.
-Once they land on a damp surface such as a shower head or leaky faucet, they can produce a fungal colony that is gray or white and slimy.
+Gray colors may also be the result of fungal growth.
+Fungi that produce gray slime typically are not present in the water supply but are prevalent inside your home.
+Once they land on a damp surface, such as a shower head or leaky faucet, they can produce a fungal colony that is gray or white and slimy.
 Water passing over this slime can assume a gray color.

 Eoghan McCloskey is a technical support representative and part-time musician who holds Bachelor of Arts degrees in English and political science from Texas State University.
 While at Texas State, McCloskey worked as a writing tutor at the Texas State Writing Center, proofreading and editing everything from freshman book reports to graduate theses.